 - This past year in real estate (2018) ended much as it began with more buyers than sellers.
-It is very different from anything I remember over the life of my 31 year real estate career, spanning more than 30 years, I don’t recall anything quite the same as it was in 2017.
-We saw less listings taking less time to sell, more people wanting to buy, multiple offers on just about everything and rising prices.
+It is very different from anything I remember over the life of my 31 year real estate career.
+We saw less listings, taking less time to sell, more people wanting to buy, multiple offers on just about everything and rising prices.

-- The average price of single family homes was on the rise in 2016 and that trend continued throughout 2017, beginning at about $416,000 in January and finishing out the year at $491,000.
-Total number of sales were down in 2017 (889) in comparison to 2016 (1022) largely because there was less to sell and it took less time to achieve those sales in 2017;
+- The average price of single family homes was on the rise in 2017 and that trend continued throughout 2018, beginning at about $491,000 in January and finishing out the year at just below $540,000.
+Total number of sales were down considerably from 1040 to just 890 between 2017 and 2018.

-- Interesting that in 2016 85% of what was listed actually sold and in 2017 that decreased to 78% which is considerably better than it has been in the past.
+- Interesting that in 2017, 78% of what was listed actually sold and in 2018 that decreased to 72% which is still better than it has been in the past.
 At this moment it remains a sellers’ market and accurate pricing is still extremely important.
-As always, buyers are very particular about what they will buy and what they are prepared to pay for it and it often takes sellers awhile to mentally, or maybe emotionally, catch up with what is occurring around them;
+As always, buyers are very particular about what they will buy and what they are prepared to pay for it and it often takes sellers awhile to mentally, or maybe emotionally, catch up with what is occurring around them.

 - The condominium market remains strong with the most listings being apartment-style, but the best prices realized are for patio homes.
-Of note is that there were less listings of patio homes in 2017 and far more sales of apartment style condos though those sales are down a bit too.
-Townhouse sales have seen a small increase in number of listings, about the same number of sales and sale prices have risen 15%.
+Of note is that there were about the same number of patio home sales in 2017 and 2018 and far more sales of apartment style condos though those sales are down a bit too.
+Townhouse sales have seen a big increase in both number of listings and sales and sale prices have risen 15%.
 New construction is still part of the story with townhouses and average prices are up there as well.
 They continue to be very affordable while providing good living space in comparison to single family home price, age and size.

 - The lot market remains slow due to little supply and not much subdivision taking place.
-While there were 70 active listings, down from 105 in 2016, there were only 57 sales over the past year with the median and average prices close to the same at just over $200,000.
-Those sales are sometimes taking up to 6 months.
+While there were 59 active listings, down from 68 in 2017, there were only 32 sales over the past year with the median and average prices close to the same at about $245,000 while those sales took a lot less time.
 The lack of affordable development property is a factor and has obviously pushed some lot prices above what most buyers are prepared to pay;

-If you are considering selling or buying a home/investment in 2018, wondering about the current market or just wanting to talk to me about your real estate, I’d love to hear from you!
-I will provide you with honest, accurate information, local market expertise and keep you current which are all considered to be valuable insights that I can offer as your real estate agent.
+If you are considering selling or buying a home/investment in 2019, wondering about the current market or just wanting to talk to me about your real estate, I’d love to hear from you!
+I will provide you with professionalism, honest, accurate information, local market expertise and keep you current which are all valuable insights that I can offer as your real estate agent.